 Our extended navigation week combines the NNAS Bronze and Silver courses with a day’s guided hiking in the Chamonix valley for a five-day course.
 The extra day gives a chance to practise your new skills with your instructor before continuing onto the Silver course.
 For this day we will typically choose one of the classic hikes in the valley such as the Grand Balcon Nord with its superb views of the Mer de Glace.

 What is included: The cost of the course will be €160 per person for the course only.
-This includes two days of instruction and guiding in the Chamonix valley with a qualified International Mountain Leader who also holds the NNAS Tutor Award along with NNAS course and registration fees and a certificate for successful candidates.
-The extended navigation course includes five days of guiding and instruction and fees for both NNAS courses.
+This includes two days of instruction and guiding in the Chamonix valley with a qualified International Mountain Leader who also holds the NNAS Tutor Award.
+The price also covers NNAS course and registration fees and a digital certificate for successful candidates.
+The extended navigation course includes five days of guiding plus instruction and fees for both NNAS courses.

 Additional Costs: Acommodation (see below), food and transport costs are not included.
 You will also need appropriate insurance covering hiking in the Alps.
 We may use ski lifts to access suitable terrain more easily, which you will need to pay for.
 This won’t be more than €20 per person maximum for a two-day course.